 Certification and Disclosure Regarding Lobbying

-Agency’s Vendor Security Questionnaire (VSQ) available in the Bidder’s Library

 3.2.7 Financial Statements.

 The Bidder shall submit one (1) complete hard copy and a USB flash drive containing an electronic copy of audited financial statements from independent auditors for the last three (3) years for the bidder and the ultimate controlling parent of the bidder.
 Entities not required to have audited financial statements may submit CPA-prepared unaudited financial statements.
 Hard copies should be submitted in a separate binder from the Technical proposal.
 Please submit your NAIC number in Attachment B.